 Additionally the investment perspective provides a valuable general managerial framework for evaluating programmes, policies and activities in terms of their ability to enhance and preserve the organisation's investment in its human resources.
 An informed awareness of environmental trends and developments is required before managers can examine intelligently the potential opportunities of HR management and the broader economic environment which have changed dramatically.
 In addition to these changes, the legal environment of HR continues to evolve and expand.
 In some respects, the legal environment itself has become a source of uncertainty.
-Although in the past HR strategists may not have incorporated the legal environment in their conceptual framework, further expansion of the law into areas of employer and employee relationships have made the legal environment a critical component of strategic analysis.
-The framework's investment perspective drives the formulation of strategies for dealing with opportunities and threats in the environment.
+Although in the past HR strategists may not have incorporated the legal environment in their conceptual framework, further expansion of the law into areas of employeer and employee relationships have made the legal environment a critical component of strategies for dealing with opportunities and threats in the environment.
 HR and HR management can play major roles in the organisation's overall strategy particularly when HR's are viewed as providing a major competitive advantage.